Danielle Bryant waits for updates, and a change in the weather, outside her workplace in Santa Rosa on Oct. 28, 2019. (Lesley McClurg/KQED Science)

 Other tools for 'coming back to the present' can be as simple as tapping your feet, Gordon says.
 Or smelling something you enjoy — such as tangerine or balsam fir or cinnamon — or playing calming music.
 To consciously slow rapid breathing, try putting one hand on your belly and one hand on your heart.

 Slowing your breath activates the parasympathetic nervous system, Freeman points out, which is the body’s calming system.
-Seward-Katzmiller suggests doing long, slow exhales as if you are blowing out a candle through a long straw.
+Seward-Katzmiller suggests long, slow exhalations as if you are blowing out a candle through a long straw.
 And here's a fun one: have a long (20 seconds) belly-to-belly hug with a pet or loved one.

 “We asked, 'What did you do during the wave, and after the wave.
 What did you turn to for strength?’
 So we don’t elicit narratives of helplessness.
 They are stories of pain and hope, struggle and resilience.”

-And if you're helping someone, it's important to ask what kinds of help they want — not to assume that each approach works with everyone, she adds.
+If you are helping someone, it's important to ask what kinds of help they want — not to assume that each approach works with everyone, she adds.
 When Freeman was working in Samoa, for example, she learned from local therapists and others there that many people preferred to work via community and family groups, rather than in individual therapy.

 Plus, basic situations such as an inability to pay for a temporary home or the threat of deportation can change what a person most needs in order to heal.